chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sedimentation-1-particle/sedimentation-1-particle.rst

       # Fraction of refined elements
       set fraction refinement = 0.05

-      # How the fraction of refinement/coarsening are interepretedChoices are
+      # How the fraction of refinement/coarsening are interepreted.
+Choices are
       # <number|fraction>.
       set fraction type = number